Vaesea/PepperTux/README.md

 This isn't a remake / recreation of SuperTux Milestone 1.

+if anyone could help improve the code or help add things that'd be appreciated (if that's the correct word i have no idea)

 ## That one part that was in tux.gd

 so basically im not trying to make a supertux milestone 1 port / remake to godot (if you want that, play supertux classic)